kubernetes/kops/docs/cli/kops_create_cluster.md

       --ssh-access strings                 Restrict SSH access to this CIDR.
 If not set, uses the value of the admin-access flag.
       --ssh-public-key string              SSH public key to use --subnets strings                    Shared subnets to use
-      --target string                      Valid targets: direct, terraform, cloudformation.
+      --target string                      Valid targets: direct, terraform.
 Set this flag to terraform if you want kOps to generate terraform (default "direct")
   -t, --topology string                    Network topology for the cluster: 'public' or 'private'.
 Defaults to 'public' for IPv4 clusters and 'private' for IPv6 clusters.
       --unset strings                      Directly unset values in the spec --utility-subnets strings            Shared utility subnets to use